 - Options include single subject, combination, interdisciplinary, Freshman Academy and career pathway cohorts.

-- Inserts can function within any of the structural options to provide opportunities for flexibility, curriculum integration and integrated focus on standards or competencies.
+- Within any of the structural options, inserts provide opportunities for flexibility, curriculum integration and integrated focus on standards or competencies.

 - Credit recovery programs enable students to increase the likelihood of graduating in four years.

-- Tier I is the responsibility of every classroom teacher and is enhanced when schedule contains extended time periods.
+- Tier I is the responsibility of every classroom teacher.

 STEP 5: Create bell and lunch schedules.